Last updated July 2026

 Frequently Asked Questions

-5.5 kilometres return (from the car park to the lake outlet and back), taking around 1–1.5 hours at an easy pace.
+Approximately 5 km return from the car park to the lake outlet and back, taking 1–1.5 hours at an easy pace.

-No — dogs are not permitted on the walkway.
-Bicycles are also not allowed.
+No — dogs and bicycles are not permitted on the walkway.

 Where does the walk start?

-Yes — the first section to Silver Beach is flat and easy.
-The stairs near the outlet end require a bit more effort but are manageable for most children.
+Yes — the section to Silver Beach is flat and accessible; the stairs beyond require more effort but are manageable for most families.